petermarkdavid/petermarkdavid.github.io/reflections/sprint-3/my-reflections-sprint-3.md

 ### Do you have any biases for or against mindfulness?
 If so, can you describe them?

-I have a bias from work after there was a group of people that practiced mindfullness early in the workday.
+In my previous job there was a group of people that practiced mindfullness early in the workday.
 I saw this as unnessecary and self indulgent.

 ### How did you find the overall experience?

 Surprisingly I did enjoy the mindfullness exercise.
-I came closeto falling asleep but I felt quite refreshed after it.
+I came close to falling asleep but I felt quite refreshed after it.

 ### What's your daily habit commitment for mindfulness?